 Adults are advised to drink at least 8 glasses of water daily.
 You can also snack on watery fruits such as watermelons to help prevent dehydration.
 If you want more flavor in your water, then try adding lemons.
-Avoid artificial sweeteners as much as possible as they only add more calories.
+Avoid artificial and even natural sweeteners as much as possible as they only add more calories.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!